Getting ready to give my new talk tomorrow Nerd, Know Thyself at UXWeek. Emotional self-awareness is what the web and

 I want to talk with you.

-I want to help make a world where we can be ourselves together in the funniest way possible.
-To book me for your university, conference or company to do this, get in touch here or say hi on twitter (@heather).
+I help make a world where we can be ourselves together in the funniest way possible.
+I write, perform and teach people how to be themselves in public and connect a room in talks and UnPresenting workshops.
+To book me for your venue, university, conference or company to do this, get in touch here or say hi on twitter (@heathr).

-Geek comedian.
-Relentlessly honest.
-Created interactive performance by mashing up theatre, stand-up and the Net.
+I'm a writer and comedian best known for creating a kind of interactive performance by mashing up theatre, stand-up and the Net.
+My style is intimate and funny.
 I created the show "I Look Like An Egg, but Identify As A Cookie" in which I've made over 50,000 cookies with audiences.
 The popular culture blog Boing Boing calls me "brilliant" and "one of our favourite comedians."

 I perform at places like SF Sketchfest, contribute to CBC Radio, consult and keynote at companies, universities and conferences about how to how to make social spaces for people to connect online and off.
 Here's my Google Talk for a taste.
 More about me>>